Galega orientalis

 Galega orientalis is a species of flowering plant in the Fabaceae, the legume family.
 It is known commonly as fodder galega and eastern galega.
 It is cultivated as a fodder and forage for livestock.

 This species is native to the Caucasus.
 Its native range includes parts of Russia, Armenia, and Azerbaijan.
 It has been introduced to many other regions for use in agriculture.

+Taxonomy

+It was first described in 1788 by Jean-Baptiste Lamarck.

 Description

 This species is a perennial herb with a taproot and rhizome system.
 It produces stems up to 2 meters tall which branch near the middle.
 The leaves are pinnate.
 The inflorescence bears up to 70 lilac-colored flowers, and some cultivars can produce more.
 The fruit pod is up to 4 centimeters long and contains up to 8 seeds each a few millimeters in length.

 Biology

 The plant can grow on a variety of soil types, performing best on deep, light, friable, well-drained, higher-pH soils.
 It is quite tolerant of winter cold, but late-season frosts can damage fresh growth.
 It is somewhat tolerant of drought and flooding.
 It does not do as well on acidic, peaty, or water-logged soils.
 It responds well to supplemental phosphorus and potassium.